Demi Rose Barely Covers Her Breasts As She Busts Out Of Tiny Red Bikini Top In Hot New Photo

 And this is not the first time that Mawby has made waves this week.
 Yesterday, The Inquisitr shared that Demi stunned her fans with another steamy photo.
 Once again, the beauty showed off plenty of cleavage to her followers in a curve-hugging black lingerie number.
 She wore a long, sheer scarf on her head for the snapshot and spread her legs as she posed for the picture.

-This photo also earned her a lot of love from her followers with over 100,000 likes and 1,000 plus comments.
+This photo also earned her a lot of love from her followers with over 100,000 likes and 1,000-plus comments.
 In a recent interview with The Daily Mail, Demi’s trainer Dean Delandro spilled his secrets on how the model maintains such a beautiful and curvy figure.

 “I currently train her 4-5 times per week depending on her workload and always squeeze a Saturday morning class together at Barry’s boot camp or equivalent,” he dished.